OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) V7.0.md

 └── scripts/
 ├── localization.csv
 Use code with caution.
-Part 2: Data Schemas & Structures
+## Part 2: Data Schemas & Structures
-2.1 Core Data Resources
+### 2.1 Core Data Resources
-RunState.gd: Resource, class_name RunState.
+**RunState.gd**: Resource, class_name RunState.
 The persistent state for an entire run.
 *   **Properties:**
     *   `gold: int` - The player's current gold count.
     *   `day: int` - The current day of the run.
     *   `run_instances: Dictionary[String, GachaBallInstance]` - The master dictionary of all permanent instances for the run.
     *   `flashcard_progress: Dictionary[StringName, FlashcardProgress]` - Master dictionary of progress for every card in the loaded deck.
     *   `active_deck_ids: Array[StringName]` - The list of card IDs currently available in the mini-game.

-**GachaBallDefinition.gd:** Resource, class_name GachaBallDefinition.
+**GachaBallDefinition.gd**: Resource, class_name GachaBallDefinition.
 The immutable template for a GachaBall.
 *   **Properties:**
     *   `@export var id: StringName` - Unique identifier.
     *   `@export var display_name_key: String` - Localization key.